 On March 26, 2011, I married the most beautiful, patient, supportive, and Godly woman I know (sorry, mom).
 Dawn and I met at a Bible study where two friends set us up, without either of us knowing.
-God has blessed Dawn and me with two beautiful, energetic boys.
+God has blessed Dawn and me with three beautiful, energetic boys.

 After 12 years in youth ministry, I started feeling a call to serve the Lord as pastor of Marshall Ford Fellowship.
 This church has always been about family and missions, which is why I have been so attracted to serve here.

 I have seen this church grow from a merger of two local churches, Fellowship of Lake Travis and Marshall Ford Baptist Church, into the current Marshall Ford Fellowship.
 This has been my home since I was 9 years old and I can faithfully say Marshall Ford Fellowship is full of God’s best disciples, missionaries, mothers, fathers, grandparents, and kids.
 This is a church where everyone knows your name, your child’s name and most likely is important to Dawn and me.
 A church that teaches the Love and the Grace of our Lord and Savior is important to me.
 Marshall Ford Fellowship is a church that dedicates itself to Community and Foreign missions with the passion and the talents God gave each of us.
 I am so blessed to be the pastor of such an amazing group of believers.